OI-wiki/i18n/docs/basic/stl-sort.md

 ## partial_sort

-Place the top $k$ smallest elements in the first $k$ positions in order in the sequence, and the order following that is not guaranteed.
+Place the top $k$ smallest elements in the first $k$ positions in the sequence (the order of equal of elements is not guarnteed), and the order of the remaining elements is not specified.

 Time complexity: $O(n\log k)$

-Implementation:
+Usage:

 ```cpp
 std::partial_sort(begin, begin + k, end);